Dutch Elm Disease

 • Staining: Brown or reddish streaks in the inner tree tissues (sapwood) when bark is peeled away; healthy elm wood is typically cream coloured.

 There are approximately 600,000 elm trees growing across Alberta.
 They are valued at over $2 billion dollars.
-With a recently confirmed case on August 2024 in the City of Edmonton, community monitoring is an integral part of municipal containment efforts.
+With this recently confirmed case in the City of Edmonton, community monitoring remains an integral part of municipal containment efforts.

 • restricted pruning periods from October 1 through to March 31.

-• burning firewood where you buy it; do not transport firewood from confirmed infected areas.
+• burning firewood where you buy it; do not transport firewood.